pulumi/pulumi-hugo/themes/default/content/blog/using-pulumi-securely/index.md

 #### Organizational Access Tokens

 These are scoped to the entire Pulumi organization.
 Use these for tooling with broad access across stacks and resources deployed in that organization.
-For example, if your production environment runs in an isolated cloud account and organization, then an [Organization Access Token]({{< relref "/docs/intro/pulumi-service/organization-access-tokens" >}}) is likely appropriate for your ci/cd pipeline that deploys production.
+For example, if your production environment runs in an isolated cloud account and organization, then an [Organization Access Token]({{< relref "/docs/intro/pulumi-service/organization-access-tokens" >}}) is likely appropriate for your CI/CD pipeline that deploys production.

 #### Team Access Tokens

 Scoped to the [stack access]({{< relref "/docs/intro/pulumi-service/team-access-tokens#stacks" >}}) of a Pulumi team.
-Use these when resources associated with different Environments or services are commingled within a single cloud account or organization.
-In general, it is often recommended to create a [Team Access Token]({{< relref "/docs/intro/pulumi-service/team-access-tokens" >}}) for each ci/cd pipeline, for example, dev vs production.
+Use these when resources associated with different environments or services are commingled within a single cloud account or organization.
+In general, it is often recommended to create a [Team Access Token]({{< relref "/docs/intro/pulumi-service/team-access-tokens" >}}) for each CI/CD pipeline, for example, `dev` vs `production`.

 #### Personal Access Tokens